TwinProtocolUS/Twin-SDK-Documentation/Frontend/Video Stream Operations/Twin Stream Document.md

 ### API Endpoints

-The API is hosted at: `https://temp-stream-production.up.railway.app`
+The API is hosted at: `your-domain-url`

 ### Core Functionality